Hungary national football team: 1960s

-Hungary qualified for the 1964 European Nations' Cup which was organised in Spain.
-Hungary played against Spain in the semi-finals of the tournament.
-The final result was 2–1 after extra time.
+Hungary qualified for the 1964 European Nations' Cup which was held in Spain.
+They played against Spain in the semi-finals, losing 2–1 after extra time.
 The only Hungarian goal was scored by Ferenc Bene.
 In the third place play-off Hungary beat Denmark 3–1 after extra time.
-Dezső Novák scored twice in the extra time.

-Hungary also managed to qualify for the 1966 World Cup which was held in the home of football, England.
-On 13 July 1966, Hungary lost their first group match against Eusébio's Portugal (3–1) at Old Trafford, Manchester.
-Two days later, in the second group match Hungary beat Brazil thanks to the goals of Ferenc Bene, János Farkas and Kálmán Mészöly at Goodison Park, Liverpool.
-In the last round of the group matches, on 20 July 1966, Hungary beat Bulgaria 3–1.
-The goals were scored by Mészöly and Bene.
-Hungary finished second in the group and qualified for the quarter-finals.
-In the quarter-finals, Hungary were eliminated by the Soviet Union on 23 July 1966 by 2–1 at the Roker Park in Sunderland in front of 26,844 spectators.
+Hungary also managed to qualify for the 1966 World Cup which was held in England.
+On 13 July, Hungary lost their first group match against Eusébio's Portugal (3–1) at Old Trafford in Manchester.
+Two days later, in the second group match Hungary beat Brazil at Goodison Park, Liverpool.
+In the last group match, on 20 July, Hungary beat Bulgaria 3–1.
+Hungary finished second in the group and qualified for the quarter-finals, where they were eliminated by the Soviet Union 2–1 at Roker Park in Sunderland.

 In 1968 Olympics, Hungary qualified as defending champions to defend their title and was drawn into Group C with Israel, Ghana and El Salvador.
 Hungary finished top and advanced into the next round with Israel.
-In the quarter-finals, Hungary beat Guatemala narrowly with 1–0 from a goal by Szűcs.
-In the semi-finals, they beat Japan 5–0 thanks to Szűcs with three goals and two from Novák.
-In the finals, they beat Bulgaria 4–1 and won their third title, being the most successful team at the Olympics in football (Great Britain also won three titles but their first title is in 1904, and football only became an official event in 1908).
-However, Hungary failed to qualify for the 1970 FIFA World Cup, following a severe defeat to Czechoslovakia (1–4) during a qualification play-off, which many see as the beginning of a period of long-standing decline.
+In the quarter-finals, Hungary beat Guatemala narrowly, 1–0.
+In the semi-finals, they beat Japan 5–0.
+In the final, they beat Bulgaria 4–1 and won their third title, being the most successful team at the Olympics in football (Great Britain also won three titles but their first title is in 1904, and football only became an official event in 1908).
+However, Hungary failed to qualify for the 1970 FIFA World Cup, following a heavy 4–1 defeat to Czechoslovakia during a qualification play-off, which many see as the beginning of a period of long-standing decline.

 Flórián Albert was named European Footballer of the Year in 1967.
-He was the most successful footballer of Ferencváros since the formation of the club, scoring 255 goals in 351 matches from 1958 to 1974.
+He scored 255 goals in 351 matches from 1958 to 1974.